 The arm of your sofa has little protection from an enthusiastic pup with a fervor for chewing.
-Dogs aren't terribly picky when it comes to off-limits chew toys.
+Dogs aren't terribly picky when it comes to inappropriate chewing.
 It's not unlikely that more than a few possessions have been lost to the choppers of the family dog.
-Incessant chewing can be damaging to all household products, especially furniture, but proper training and conditioning can prolong the life expectancy of your favorite arm chair.
+Destructive chewing can be damaging to any household items, especially furniture, but proper training and conditioning can prolong the life expectancy of your favorite arm chair.

 Dogs have an innate need to chew, according to the ASPCA.
 Dogs chew to improve the strength of their jaw and to clean their teeth.
 Puppies will chew to alleviate the pain associated with teething.
 Your dog may become a chewer if he is bored, if he's seeking food because his caloric intake has been reduced, and if he's experiencing anxiety.

 Separation anxiety may cause your dog to seek something to chew while you're away, explains The Humane Society.
 Your dog won't know what is ok to chew on and which are inappropriate items, so make sure you're clear about what the appropriate items are when you begin training.

 If the reason your puppy is a chewer is because they are teething, consider a frozen toy or other teething dog chews to help sooth the gum pain.
 Puppies simply don't know what they can or can't chew on, so if your puppy can reach the remote control they will chew on it.
 Young dogs have to learn what is ok to chew on.
 Never provide inappropriate items to chew on during playtime, even if it's cute, because it will simply confuse them.